chrissix666/Jellyfin-Random-Button/README.md

 I also tried to get randomness for other labels like tags, genres, studios, and actors.
 For the tags, I even managed to shuffle pre-stored tags.
 The problem: I couldn’t limit it to the current library or media type.
 It always showed a random tag from all the tags in the Jellyfin database, completely unfiltered.
 I couldn’t find a way to narrow it down properly.
 Maybe someone knows how to limit that.

+Edit: I will also try to see if it’s possible, when you’re on an actor and there are media available (movies, series, episodes), to shuffle something from that.

 I published this in the hope that someone who knows coding stuff better might take a look.
 I only worked on it with a few hours of time and a lot of help from ChatGPT.
 To be honest, I have very little understanding of coding itself and what it actually means.
 I’m not a coder.
 I would be grateful if someone could find the right code snippets and help make the shuffle code smarter and more flexible.
 Much appreciated